-Our Safeguarding Link Governor is Mrs Michelle Cook.
+Our Safeguarding Link Governor is Mrs Michelle Cook

-Our Chair of Governors is Cllr Philip Bateman.
+Our Chair of Governors is Cllr Philip Bateman

-Our Governing Board have a strategic leadership responsibility for the safeguarding arrangements and will ensure they comply with their duties under legislation, they will have regard to 'Keeping children safe in education' to ensure that the policies, procedures, and training across our Federation is effective and always complies with the law.
+Our Governing Board have a strategic leadership responsibility for the safeguarding arrangements and will ensure they comply with their duties under legislation, they will have regard to 'Keeping children safe in education' to ensure that the policies, procedures, and training in our schools are effective and always comply with the law.

-Our Governing Board will ensure that they facilitate a whole schools approach to safeguarding.
+Our Governing Board will ensure that they facilitate a whole Federation approach to safeguarding.
 This will ensure that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
 They will ensure that all systems, processes, and policies operate with the best interests of the child at their heart.

-Our Federation will have a Senior Leader who is responsible for the Federation's safeguarding arrangements.
+Our Federation will have a senior leader (or equivalent) who is responsible for the Federation's safeguarding arrangements, including filtering and monitoring systems for online safety.